Credit and LoansTurn Your Home into a Powerhouse with a HELOC

 • Vehicle purchase

-• Start-up business expenditure
+• Start-up business expenditures

 HELOC requirements

 To get started with a HELOC, you’ll first want to know your numbers.
-There are certain home equity loan requirements that your credit union or bank will want to see like a low debt-to-income ratio (DTI), a good credit score and a certain percentage of equity in your home.
+There are certain home equity loan requirements that your credit union or bank will want to see, like a low debt-to-income ratio (DTI), a good credit score and a certain percentage of equity in your home.

 1. Low debt-to-income ratio